-Chinese New Year, also commonly known as the Lunar New Year, is one of the world’s most prominent and celebrated holidays.
+Lunar New Year, also regionally known as the Chinese New Year, is one of the world’s most prominent and celebrated holidays.
 It is the most important annual event for many countries in Asia and the cause of the largest annual human migration in the world.
-This year the festival starts on February 5th, 2019.
-You can guarantee that any city with a sizeable Asian population from Shanghai to Boston, will be throwing a big celebration.
+The holiday usually occurs sometime in January or February each year depending on the lunar calendar.
+This year the festival starts on February 12th, 2021.
+Many cities with a sizeable Asian population from Shanghai to Boston usually host a large celebration in their predominantly East Asian or Chinese neighborhoods.

-This year ushers in the Year of the Pig, one of the twelve Chinese zodiac signs often associated with calmness, intelligence, and caring nature.
+This year ushers in the Year of the Ox, one of the twelve Chinese zodiac signs often associated with hard work, intelligence, humbleness, and reliability.

 By implementing some of the tips and activities we recommend, you can show your international students that you appreciate their culture and that they add value to the community.
 It is easy for international students to get homesick during this time as they see their peers and family celebrating together at home.
 These small measures to celebrate your students’ culture can help ease their homesickness.